 Rectal cancer most often occurs in older adults, but it’s increasingly being diagnosed in patients aged 40 and younger.
 Aalok Sahai, MD, helps you prevent rectal cancer by assessing your risk and performing early screening when needed.
 When rectal cancer is detected, you can depend on his expertise in minimally invasive surgery to remove cancerous tissues, including robot-assisted surgery using the advanced da Vinci® Surgical System.
-To schedule an appointment, call Sahai Surgical Specialists in Chandler, Arizona, or use the online booking feature.
+To schedule an appointment, call Sahai Surgical Specialists in Chandler, and San Tan Valley, Arizona, or use the online booking feature.

 Rectal cancer develops when polyps that grow in the rectum grow abnormally and become cancerous.
 The rectum, which forms the last part of your large intestine, holds stool until you go to the bathroom.